Skip to main content

 I was injured at Binghamton University construction.
 Are there special rules for state property?

 Binghamton University is a state institution, which affects the claims process.
 Claims against the State of New York itself must be filed with the Court of Claims in Albany, not Broome County Supreme Court.
 However, private contractors—the general contractor, subcontractors, and their insurers—remain liable under standard Labor Law 240 rules and can be sued in Supreme Court.
 Most university construction injuries involve contractor negligence, and workers typically pursue claims against contractors while separately addressing any state liability.
-An experienced construction accident attorney can handle this dual-track system.
+An experienced construction accident attorney can navigate this dual-track system.

 Is flood reconstruction work covered by Labor Law 240?